CFSAN-Biostatistics/RIPS/README.md

   - Max days from focal submission: 90
   - Max Allele Difference: 10

-Example: For Listeria, the default filter preset mean, show all clusters that contain at least 1 environmental/other isolates and at least 3 clinical isolates and has at least one isolate within 150 from the focal submisson date and has at least one isolate with a max allele difference of 7 alleles from the focals.
+Example: For Listeria, the default filter preset mean, show all clusters that contain at least 1 environmental/other isolates and at least 3 clinical isolates and has at least one isolate within 150 days from the focal submisson date and has at least one isolate with a max allele difference of 7 alleles from the focal isolates.

 These presets can be changed by altering the values in code under "Taxon filter preset values"

 If you don't see data in horizontal bar graph, expand your filter criteria or quickly select "No Filter" to verify data from the Rapid Report exists.

 ### Links
+These are available only after clicking on a cluster in the bar graph.

 Blue buttons are clickable links to searches within the NCBI PD browser.

+-In the "Focals" table, the links under the column "neighbor_cluster" search the NCBI PD browser for all isolates within the focal and neighbor tables using the isolate's PDT accesion number.
+Once at NCBI, click the link under "Matched Clusters> SNP cluster" to view the phlyogenetic tree of all matched isolates.

+-In the "Neighbors" table these are the columns that contain links:
+  - "neighbor_biosample_acc": links to the isolates NCBI's BioSample page containing all the metadata.
+  - "neighbor_isolate" : Links to the NCBI PD browser search for that isolate's PDT accession number.
+You might need to use the horzontal scroll bar to view this.